 - for 2a (magnet) The test of the magnet in the hall to full current must be scheduled.
 It will require resources for installation, connecting to the power and LCW.
 As was discussed at the review it will be a month or more to complete this work.
-Therefore, it must be scheduled beforehand as with installations and running of the ongoing experiments such test will become challenging. - NPS Collaboration response: This test will be scheduled for summer/fall 2020 when a month or more will be available to complete this work. - for 2a (magnet) Question of the high pressure LCW in the hall was not clear, operating parameters of the magnet must be provided as regulation of the LCW pressure for the magnet will be needed. - NPS Collaboration response: Table of real parameters (S. Lassiter/P. Brindza) plus low current tests in test lab waiting for OSP (plan to submit in week 10 June) - for 2b (Calorimeter) Collaboration has to perform radiation hardness test of dividers and LED, perhaps can be done together with radiation hardness tests of crystals. - NPS Collaboration response: The dividers have been tested with sources and beam up to doses of 150krad (see "New Photomultiplier Active Base for Hall C Jefferson Lab Lead Tungstate Calorimeter", V. Popov, H. Mkrtchyan, 2012 IEEE NSS/MIC/RTSD, available at: http://www.vsl.cua.edu/cua_phy/images/a/ac/NSS2012_JLAB.pdf).
-No radiation damage was observed.
-Crystal radiation hardness tests have been performed as part of the quality assurance procedure.
-Radiation studies are based on a total dose of 100 Gy (10krad).
-LEDs have been tested as part of our NPS prototype studies.
-Additional radiation studies of LEDs will be performed at IPN Orsay.
+Therefore, it must be scheduled beforehand as with installations and running of the ongoing experiments such test will become challenging. - ➤ NPS Collaboration response: This test will be scheduled for summer/fall 2020 when a month or more will be available to complete this work. - for 2a (magnet) Question of the high pressure LCW in the hall was not clear, operating parameters of the magnet must be provided as regulation of the LCW pressure for the magnet will be needed. - NPS Collaboration response: Table 4 lists the magnet operating parameters in Hall C.